MarianOforiYeboah/Business-Intelligence-Presentation/Business Intelligence Presentation.md

-# Business Intelligence Presentation Proposal
+# Business Intelligence Presentation Proposal: Analysis on Social Media Influence on Mental Health

 ## Introduction
-- Overview of the business intelligence topic
-- Significance of data-driven decision-making
+In this presentation, I will explore social media's impact on mental health and leverage business intelligence techniques to gain insights from relevant datasets.
+Understanding these connections can inform strategies for promoting well-being.

-- Goals of the presentation
+## Goals of the Presentation
+- **Raise Awareness**: Highlight the influence of social media on mental health outcomes.
+- **Demonstrate Insights**: Showcase how data-driven approaches can uncover valuable information.
+- **Empower Decision-Makers**: Provide actionable recommendations for mental health support.

 ## Presentation Candidate
 - Name and professional background